rdkcentral/ut-core/tests/demo/demo_weak_vs_strong_dlopen_based/README.md

-# Dynamic Linking and Weak/Strong Symbols Example
+# Weak and Strong Symbols Demo

-This project demonstrates the use of weak and strong symbols in C programming, along with dynamic linking using the `dlopen` and `dlsym` functions.
-The goal is to showcase how a weak symbol can be overridden by a strong implementation provided by a shared library.
+This project demonstrates the use of weak and strong symbols in C, along with dynamic loading of shared libraries using `dlopen` and `dlsym`.

-## Files
+## Overview

-### `main.c`
-- Defines a weak implementation of the function `foo()`.
-- Dynamically loads a shared library (`libstrongfoo.so`) if the user specifies a command-line argument.
-- Calls either the weak or strong implementation of `foo()` based on the input.

-### `strong_foo.c`
-- Contains the strong implementation of the function `foo()`.
+In C, weak symbols allow for a fallback implementation of a function when a strong implementation is not provided.
+This project uses both weak and strong symbols to show how strong implementations from a shared library can override weak ones in the main program.

+The project consists of the following components:

+- **`main.c`**: The main program, which contains weak implementations of functions and dynamically attempts to load strong implementations from a shared library.
-- Compiled into a shared library (`libstrongfoo.so`) to override the weak implementation when dynamically loaded.
+- **`strong.c`**: Provides strong implementations of some functions, intended to override the weak ones.

-### `Makefile`
-- Automates the build process for the project.
+- **`libstrong.so`**: A shared library compiled from `strong.c`.

+## Prerequisites

+To build and run this project, you need:

+- A C compiler (e.g., `gcc`)
+- The `dl` library for dynamic linking (commonly available on Linux)
-- Targets:
+- GNU `make`
-  - `all`: Builds the main executable and the shared library.
-  - `main`: Compiles `main.c` into the executable.
-  - `libstrongfoo.so`: Compiles `strong_foo.c` into a shared library.
-  - `clean`: Cleans up the generated files.

 ## Compilation Instructions